-The department is housed in the Chazen (formerly Elvehjem) Museum of Art, whose facilities include the Brittingham Galleries for the display of the university's permanent art collections and major traveling exhibitions, and the Mayer Print and Study Center, with a large and representative collection of original prints and drawings.
-Graduate students frequently use these collections and exhibitions for research and publishing projects.
-The museum is home to the Kohler Art Library, which contains an excellent collection of published materials and full range of periodicals.
-The department also possesses a large slide library and a study collection of photographic reproductions.
+The department is housed in the Conrad A. Elvehjem Building with the Chazen Museum of Art, which has a broad historical collection with several areas of particular strength, an active acquisitions program, and facilities to host major traveling exhibitions and exhibition courses.
+Graduate students use these collections for research and publishing projects.
+They may also have the opportunity to work on exhibitions in special classes or as project assistants.
+The building is also home to the Kohler Art Library, which contains an excellent collection of published materials and full range of periodicals.
+The department possesses a large image collection and access to ArtStor.

 For more information: Department of Art History, 232 Elvehjem Building, 800 University Avenue, Madison, WI 53706-1479; 608-263-2340; firstname.lastname@example.org; www.arthistory.wisc.edu.